We've got some simple answers to your questions about term life insurance and critical illness cover.

 What is term life insurance with critical illness cover?

 With some insurers you have the option of adding critical illness cover to your life insurance policy and paying for them together in one monthly premium.
 Critical illness cover pays out if you’re diagnosed with a serious medical condition, such as cancer, heart attack or stroke while your policy is in force.
-This option is available with Family Life Insurance.

 How does critical Illness cover work?